Yancey-Blog/BLOG_DESKTOP/README.md

 - 2019-04-03 Add skeleton for blog detail page.
 - 2019-05-08 Use React.lazy() replace react-loadable.
 - 2019-05-12 Add Canvas Bubble for Home Page.
-- 2019-05-13 Support skeleton for blog summary component.
+- 2019-05-13 Support skeleton for blog summary component and try a new lazyload component.

 ## TODO